oniony/TMSU/README.md

     available in the package management system that comes with your operating system.

-    TMSU is currently built against the Go weekly builds.
-See VERSIONS for the latest version that is known to work with the dependent packages.
+2. Set Up the Go Path

+    Go (as of version 1.1) requires the GOPATH environment variable to be set for the 'go get' command to functoin.
+You will need to set up a path for Go packages to live if you do not already have one:

+        $ mkdir $HOME/gopath
+        $ export GOPATH=$HOME/gopath

-2. Install the dependent packages.
+3. Install the dependent packages.

+    These will be installed to yoru $GOPATH directory.

         $ go get github.com/mattn/go-sqlite3
         $ go get github.com/hanwen/go-fuse/fuse

-3. Clone the TMSU respository:
+4. Clone the TMSU respository:

         $ hg clone https://bitbucket.org/oniony/tmsu

-4. Make the project
+5. Make the project

         $ cd tmsu
         $ make

     This will compile to 'bin/tmsu' within the working directory.

-5. Install the project
+6. Install the project

         $ sudo make install